 - 1. A string constructed from the destination field of type GCLIB\ADDRESS\BLK in the GCLIB\MAKECALL\BLK.
 When specifying the destination information in the GCLIB\ADDRESS\BLK, the address field contains the actual address information and the address\type field defines the type (IP address, name, telephone number) in the address.
 For example, if the address field is "127.0.0.1", the address\type field must be GCADDRTYPE\IP.
 The supported address types are:

 - GCADDRTYPE\INTL international telephone number

-- GCADDRTYPE NAT national telephone number
+- GCADDRTYPE\NAT national telephone number

 - GCADDRTYPE\LOCAL local telephone number

 - GCADDRTYPE DOMAIN domain name

 - GCADDRTYPE\URL URL name

 - GCADDRTYPE\EMAIL e-mail address

 - 2. The numberstr parameter in the gc\MakeCall() function.
 The numberstr parameter is treated as a free string that may be a delimited concatenation of more than one section.
 The application may include a prefix in a section that maps to a corresponding field in the Setup message.
-See Section 8.3.17.4, "Destination Address Interpretation", on page 468, for more information.
+In case of blind call transfer, the application must include a prefix for all sections.
+See Section 8.3.17.4, "Destination Address Interpretation", on page 567, for more information.

-- 3. Phone list as described in Table 34, "Configurable Call Parameters When Using H.323", on page 461 (and set using IPSET\CALLINFO, IPPARM\PHONELIST).
+- 3. Phone list as described in Table 35, "Configurable Call Parameters When Using H.323", on page 561 (and set using IPSET\CALLINFO, IPPARM\PHONELIST).
 Phone List is treated as a free string that may be a delimited concatenation of more than one section.
 The application may prefix a section that maps to a corresponding field in the Setup message.
-See the Section 8.3.17.4, "Destination Address Interpretation", on page 468 for more information.
+In case of blind call transfer, the application must include a prefix for all sections.
+See the Section 8.3.17.4, "Destination Address Interpretation", on page 567 for more information.